Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

-# Getting started with the Batch Ingestion Layer
+# Getting started with the Batch Ingestion Client

 Without writing any code what-so-ever you can have all your audio files in your Azure Storage account automatically transcribed!